 An actor, translator, and filmmaker, Margaretta has performed in the United States, Canada, and France in both French and English.
 She first worked with Akropolis Performance Lab in 2006, playing Tiresias in Seneca’s Oedipus.
 She played various characters in APL’s Week 2 world premiere of Suzan-Lori Parks’ 365 Days / 365 Plays (2006) and Sonya in Uncle Vanya (2014).
 Since becoming an APL Artistic Associate in Summer 2014, she has performed in Pomegranate & Ash and The Glas Nocturne (Seattle cast), and assistant directed Ecce Faustus.
 Other Seattle theatre work has included the role of Vido in the North American premiere of Jose Pliya’s Le Complexe de Thenardier (directed by Joseph Lavy) and performances with Theater Schmeater, Arouet, Theatre Simple, Unexpected Productions, ReAct Theatre, Shakespeare Northwest, and more.
 She also has led workshops in effective group leadership and directing through UWOnCue Educational Resource at the University of Washington.
 Margaretta’s film work includes acting credits in Scene From an Office (Official Selection, Local Sightings Festival, 2011) and Sans Vie (Best Local Foreign Film, STIFF, 2010), as well as translation and co-direction credits for Sans Vie.
 She is Assistant Casting Director on Syfy’s Z Nation Season 2 and 3.
 She holds a BA in Drama from the University of Washington, with additional training from Bilingual Acting Workshop, Freehold Theater Lab/Studio, Jet City Improv, Bridges Stage Company, Glenn F. Haines, and Tony Doupe.

 Tyler Polumsky has worked professionally as an actor, director, producer, musician, scenic designer, and teacher.
 He found his true creative voice and artistic aesthetic studying acting and directing with the late Mark Weil at the Ilkhom Theatre in Tashkent, Uzbekistan.
 During his nearly 10 years in Tashkent, he became the first and only American to work in Ilkhom’s Main Ensemble, performing in the standing repertoire and touring with the group to Russia, France, Poland, Japan, and elsewhere.
 As a Master Teacher in the Ilkhom Theatre School of Drama, he taught acting (M. Chekhov, Stanislavski, Vakhtangov, Grotowski), plasticas (Physical Improvisation and Biomechanics), and elocution (English and Russian).
 As Assistant Master, he taught Lecoq Methods (masks, clown, buffoonery), fencing and acrobatics, voice, and theatre history.
-Since returning to Seattle in 2012, Tyler has worked with The Seagull Project, appearing in both The Seagull and The Three Sisters.
-He has taught with the Freehold Theatre, presented workshops and master classes at the University of Washington, and taught and directed at Cornish College of the Arts.
-He joined Akropolis Performance Lab as an Artistic Associate in September 2015 and created the role of the Bad Angel for APL’s February 2016 production of Ecce Faustus.
+Since returning to Seattle in 2012, Tyler has worked with The Seagull Project, appearing in The Seagull, The Three Sisters, and The Cherry Orchard.
+He has taught with Freehold, presented workshops and master classes at the University of Washington, and taught and directed at Cornish College of the Arts.
+He joined Akropolis Performance Lab as an Artistic Associate in 2015, created the role of the Bad Angel for APL’s production of Ecce Faustus (2016) and is Raskolnikov in Crime + Punishment (2017-18).
 He prefers the long form, ensemble-driven approach to the craft such as is practiced by APL, which better reflects his roots in the Russian theatre tradition.

-Matthew Sherrill is a California-native who earned his BFA in Acting from DePaul University’s The Theatre School (Chicago).
-He joined Akropolis Performance Lab as an Artistic Associate in September 2015 and served as dance captain and created the role of Narcissus in APL’s February 2016 production of Ecce Faustus.
+Matthew Sherrill is a California native who earned his BFA in Acting from DePaul University’s The Theatre School (Chicago).
+He joined Akropolis Performance Lab as an Artistic Associate in 2015 and served as dance captain and created the role of Narcissus in APL’s Ecce Faustus (2016), as well as Razumikhin in Crime + Punishment (2017-18).
 In Seattle, he has appeared in productions at Ghostlight Theatricals, Theatre22), Intiman Theatre Festival, The Horse in Motion, and in the educational touring production of The Secret Garden (Book-It Repertory Theatre).
-In Summer 2015 he participated in the inaugural Emerging Artist Program in association with the Intiman Theatre Festival and went on to serve as Intiman’s Producing Apprentice and Assistant to the Artistic Director.
-As a founding cohort member of the Common Ground Music Project, he is Producing Assistant of their international initiative to Cuba, taking Seattle-based music artists to collaborate and perform with Cuban artists.
+In Summer 2015 he participated in the inaugural Emerging Artist Program in association with the Intiman Theatre Festival and went on to serve several years as Intiman’s Producing Apprentice and Assistant to the Artistic Director.
+A founding cohort member of the Common Ground Music Project, he was Producing Assistant for their international initiative to Cuba (2016), taking Seattle-based music artists to collaborate and perform with Cuban artists.
 Additional producing experience includes work with On the Boards, Seattle Theatre Group, and 1-Off Productions (founding member), which provides professional theatre to underserved Latino communities throughout the greater Seattle area.
 Matthew is a certified instructor in youth circus arts with Seattle’s Teatro ZinZanni along with film and theatre acting with Young Artists Camp (Los Angeles CA).

 Junior Artistic Associate